mittallakshayy/health-share/docs/Visualizations.md

 - `/api/wordcloud-data` - Processes and returns word frequency data with emotional context
 - `/api/emotion-max-distribution` - Provides data on emotional distribution using maximum emotion approach
 - `/api/emotion-timeline` - Returns time-series data of emotions for timeline visualization
+- `/api/emotion-spider` - Returns data for the Emotion Spider Wheel with dominant and presence metrics

 ## Usage Example